Where To Fly RC Airplanes: Finding Safe & Legal Flying Sites

 Your national governing body for model flying will be able to help you, here are some links for western countries:

-Third party liability insurance for rc flying isn't expensive and will give you good peace of mind.
-Take some time to look in to it and contact your appropriate organisation from the list above for further information.
+Third party liability insurance for rc flying isn't expensive and will give you great peace of mind.
+Take some time to look into it and contact your appropriate organisation from the list above for further information.

 If you follow all the pointers on this page, you should be able to find where to fly rc airplanes safely.
 Most of us are close to some kind of open land, but you do need to think through your flying site and weigh up the pros and cons of the location.
 Be safe, and be responsible when deciding where to fly!